KeerthanaaSaravanan/ML-EX-03/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. **Import Libraries**:
-   Bring in the necessary libraries.

-2. **Load the Dataset**:
+1. **Load the Dataset:**:
-   Load the dataset into your environment.

-3. **Data Preprocessing**:
-   Handle any missing data and encode categorical variables as needed.
+  Import and read the car price dataset.
+2. **Preprocess Data:**
+ Remove unnecessary columns and convert categorical data to numeric.

-4. **Define Features and Target**:
+3. **Define Features and Target:**
-   Split the dataset into features (X) and the target variable (y).
+    Split data into predictor variables (X) and target variable (y).

-5. **Split Data**:
+4. **Split Data:**
-   Divide the dataset into training and testing sets.
+   Divide data into training and testing sets.

-6. **Build Multiple Linear Regression Model**:
-   Initialize and create a multiple linear regression model.

-7. **Train the Model**:
+5. **Train the Model:**
-   Fit the model to the training data.
+    Fit a multiple linear regression model on the training data.

-8. **Evaluate Performance**:
-   Assess the model's performance using cross-validation.

-9. **Display Model Parameters**:
-   Output the model’s coefficients and intercept.

-10. **Make Predictions & Compare**:
-    Predict outcomes and compare them to the actual values.
+6.**Evaluate the Model:**
+   Use cross-validation to check model performance.
+7.**Make Predictions:**
+    Predict car prices for the test data.
+8.**Visualize Results:**
+    Plot actual vs predicted prices to assess accuracy.

 ## Program:
 ```py
 # Importing necessary libraries